d12frosted/elpa-mirror/gnu/denote-readme.txt

   entries from the past year to reflect on your experiences, evolution as a person, and the like.

-  The commands `denote-link-add-links', `denote-link-dired-marked-notes' are suited for this task.
+  The commands `denote-add-links', `denote-link-dired-marked-notes' are suited for this task.

   [Insert links matching a regexp].